stummjr/doc.scrapinghub.com/autoscraping.rst

 |  King   | $800 |
 +---------+------+

-But the rest of the data you want to extract are found in a common unique element (like the name of the product, the description, or the company).
-So, you annotate as base item the common data, and then annotate the table using variants.
-Usually it is enough to annotate only the first and the last row of the table (the algorithm will infer the rest between), so you can annotate the **Single** cell as variant 1 size, the **$300** cell as variant 1 price, the **King** cell as variant 2 size, and the **$800** cell as variant 2 price.
+And the rest of the data you want to extract is found inside a common unique element (like the name of the product, the description, or the company).
+In this case you should annotate the common data as a base item, and then annotate the table using variants.
+Usually it is enough to annotate only the first and the last row of the table (the algorithm will infer about the rest in between), so you can annotate the
+**Single** cell as variant 1 size, the **$300** cell as variant 1 price, the **King** cell as variant 2 size, and the **$800** cell as variant 2 price.
 The resulting extracted data will be assigned to the base item special field ``variants``, which is a list of objects similar to an item.
 An example of an item extracted in this way could be::